Medical Marijuana: An Action Plan for Employers

 - What to expect in the way of potential legal activity in the Oklahoma Legislature and in the courts

 This webinar is now available for on-demand viewing.
 Register below to receive immediate access.
-NOTE: Pre-registration (by July 18, 2018) was required to qualify for HRCI or SHRM credit.
+NOTE: Pre-registration (by July 18, 2018) was required to qualify for HRCI or SHRM credit and credit is only available for 30 days after webinar’s release.

 - State Question 788 “Medical Marijuana Initiative” Original Text (PDF)